 Cryptosporidium is a genus of parasitic alveolates that can cause gastrointestinal or respiratory diseases.
-The gastrointestinal illness causes watery diarrhea and is known as cryptosporidiosis.
+The gastrointestinal illness causes watery diarrhoea and is known as Cryptosporidiosis.
 This parasite present in respiratory lines also causes concurrent coughing in human hosts.
-Several species of cryptosporidium exist and infect mammals all over the world.
+Several species of Cryptosporidium exist and infect mammals all over the world.
 Water is the most common medium of transmission for this parasite.
 This parasite lives inside one host and resides in the linings of the intestine and respiratory tract.

 Let’s look at the life cycle of cryptosporidium to get a better understanding.

 This infection in human beings starts when the Cryptosporidium parasite is transmitted through contact with contaminated water.
 It is transmitted via exposure to water contaminated by faeces of infected animals.
 Food items may also act as a catalyst for the transmission of this parasite into the host.

 Human beings might become hosts to Cryptosporidium parasites by either inhaling or consuming water contaminated by the faeces of infected animals.
 After the parasite enters the human host, the excystation process begins.

 3) The Excystation – Stage 3 –